Saturday, April 7, 2012

 1967: Monkee Mania--The Monkees enjoyed their 22nd straight week with the #1 album, 13 with The Monkees and the last 9 with their follow-up, More of the Monkees.

-1967: "Happy Together" by the Turtles was the top song for a third week, followed by "Dedicated to the One I Love" by Mamas & Papas and "Somethin' Stupid" by Frank & Nancy Sinatra.
+1967: "Happy Together" by the Turtles was the top song for a third week, followed by "Dedicated To The One I Love" by the Mamas and the Papas and "Somethin' Stupid" by Frank & Nancy Sinatra.
 The Four Tops moved up with "Bernadette" and Petula Clark had #5 with "This Is My Song".
-The rest of the Top 10: "Penny Lane" from the Beatles, the Five American moved up with "Western Union", Tommy James & the Shondells continued their hot streak with "I Think We're Alone Now", the Monkees jumped from 19 to 9 with "A Little Bit Me, A Little Bit You" and Herman's Hermits fell with "There's a Kind of Hush".
+The rest of the Top 10: "Penny Lane" from the Beatles, the Five Americans moved up with "Western Union", Tommy James & the Shondells continued their hot streak with "I Think We're Alone Now", the Monkees jumped from 19 to 9 with "A Little Bit Me, A Little Bit You" and Herman's Hermits fell with "There's A Kind Of Hush".

 1968: The Petula Clark special Petula aired on NBC-TV.